Milk caps (game): Catalonia

 They are made with wasted Spanish playing cards.

 In popular culture

 The PogChamp emote originates from a video titled "Pogs Championship" in which Ryan "Gootecks" Gutierrez wins a game of Pogs.

-The Korean survival drama Netflix series, Squid Game, features a Korean variant of the game called ddakji.
-It is played during the initial challenge between Gong Yoo's salesperson character and the protagonist, Seong Gi-Hun, played by Lee Jung-Jae.
+The Korean survival drama Netflix series Squid Game features the Korean ddakji variant of the game.
+It is played during the initial challenge between Gong Yoo's recruiter character and the protagonist, Seong Gi-hun, played by Lee Jung-jae.

+In The Simpsons episode "Bart Sells His Soul" (Season 7, Episode 4), Milhouse shows Bart his new collection of Alf pogs, saying, "Remember Alf?
+He's back, in Pog form!"